Trump's new travel ban blocked: What you need to know

 "The judge specifically said it was that intent to create this Muslim ban that violated the Constitution's establishment clause... he pointed to several instances, very specifically, saying it was President Trump's own words on the campaign trail... advocating the 'complete and total shutdown of Muslims entering the United States.'"

-The judge said that it was illogical that the ban was not motivated by religious discrimination.
+The judge said it was illogical that the ban was not motivated by religious discrimination.

 "The illogic of the Government's contentions is palpable," Watson wrote.
 "The notion that one can demonstrate animus toward any group of people only by targeting all of them at once is fundamentally flawed."